ajmath/wv-covid-checker/README.md

 they are ready an SMS will be sent to the configured number.
 Health check SMSes are also sent out at a regular interval to ensure that the process is still running.

-This is possible since the endpoint webapp is developed against doesn't validate that a captcha was performed on the server side.
-This has the potential to be abused but it was useful for myself to avoid constantly checking the site.
+~~This is possible since the endpoint webapp is developed against doesn't validate that a captcha was performed on the server side.
+This has the potential to be abused but it was useful for myself to avoid constantly checking the site.~~

+_Edit: After being notified of the issue the company behind this service promptly fixed it_

 ## Usage